flatironinstitute/nemos/docs/quickstart.md

 #### Observation Model Hyperparameters

-The observation model has a single hyper-parameter, the non-linearity which maps the weighted sum of the predictors into the mean of the neural activity (the instantaneous firing rate).
+The observation model has a single hyper-parameter, the non-linearity which maps a linear combination of predictors to the neural activity mean (the instantaneous firing rate).
 We call the non-linearity *inverse link-function*, naming convention from the [statistical literature on  GLMs](https://en.wikipedia.org/wiki/Generalized_linear_model).
 The default for the `PoissonObservation` is the exponential $f(x) = e^x$, implemented in JAX as `jax.numpy.exp`.
 Another common choice is the "soft-plus", in JAX this is implemented as `jax.nn.softplus`.